 It’s somewhere on the order of twice as effective according to some studies.

 So while D2 is better than nothing, there’s no reason not to look for a vegan version of D3.
 All the top products that I’ll go over later are vitamin D3.

 How is Vegan Vitamin D3 Made?

-You wouldn’t be the first to wonder where plant-based D3 came from if D3 is usually only found in animals.
+You wouldn’t be the first to wonder where plant-based D3 came from, since most vitamin D3 is not vegan.

 How Much Vitamin D Should You Get in a Supplement?